Adele Sandrock: Early life

 Sandrock was born in Rotterdam, Netherlands, the daughter of the German merchant Eduard Sandrock (1834–1897) and his Dutch wife, Johanna Simonetta ten Hagen (1833–1917).
-With sister Wilhelmine (1861-1948) and brother Christian (1862–1924), she grew up in Rotterdam, and, after her parents' divorce on 15 November 1869, in Berlin.
+With sister Wilhelmine (1861-1948) and brother Christian (1862–1924), she grew up in Rotterdam, and, after her parents' divorce on 15 November 1869, in Berlin, where she learned German.

 Career

 In 1878 at the age of fifteen, Sandrock made her debut as Selma in Mutter und Sohn by Charlotte Birch-Pfeiffer.
-In Berlin she met the famous Meiningen Ensemble and achieved success at the theatre of Meiningen, where her first role was Luise in Friedrich Schiller's Intrigue and Love, followed by further engagements in Moscow, Wiener Neustadt, and Budapest.
+In Berlin she met the famous Meiningen Ensemble and achieved success at the Meiningen Court Theatre where her first role was Luise in Friedrich Schiller's Intrigue and Love, followed by further engagements in Moscow, Wiener Neustadt, and Budapest.

-In 1889, she had her breakthrough at the Theater an der Wien in Vienna and afterwards became a member of the Volkstheater ensemble.
-She created a number of major roles for modern playwrights including Henrik Ibsen and Arthur Schnitzler, with whom she had a notoriously stormy affair, later perpetuated in his play La Ronde.
+In 1889, she had her breakthrough at the Theater an der Wien in Vienna in the role of Isabella in Der Fall Clémenceau (L'Affaire Clémenceau) by Alexandre Dumas Fils and Armand d'Artois.
+Burgtheater star Charlotte Wolter was her great supporter and even borrowed her a fur coat for her costume.
+She even noted of her: "Finally, a real talent."
+Afterwards, from 1899 to 1895 she became a member of the Volkstheater ensemble.
+She created a number of major roles for modern playwrights including Henrik Ibsen and Arthur Schnitzler, with whom she had a notoriously stormy affair and who based the role of The Actress in his play La Ronde on her.
+She also took an American tour.